Wyatte73/ME-405-Mecha16/README.md

   Figure 10.
 HC-05 Bluetooth Module
 </p>

-Standard mounting hardware was used and provided, but any way to mount the various sensors would suffice as long the sensors are mounted according to the manufacturer's specifications.
+Standard mounting hardware was used and provided, but other ways to mount the various sensors would suffice as long the sensors are mounted according to the manufacturer's specifications.

 ### Wiring Diagram
 [Back to top](#Table-of-Contents)